asmuth/brokerd/README.md

 The HTTP+JSON API is very simple.
 Below is a list of all API methods.
 For more detailed documentation on the API please [check out the documentation](https://brokerd.org)

-    POST /:channel
+    POST /channel/:channel
          Append a message to a channel (the message is the POST body)

-    GET /:channel/subscribe
+     GET /channel/:channel/subscribe
          Subscribe to a channel (returns a HTTP SSE stream of events)

-    GET /:channel/:offset
+     GET /channel/:channel/:offset
          Retrieve a message at a specific offset

-    GET /:channel/:offset/next
+     GET /channel/:channel/:offset/next
          Retrieve the next message after a specific offset

-    GET /:channel/:offset/next/:n
+     GET /channel/:channel/:offset/next/:n
          Retrieve the next N messages after a specific offset

      GET /stats
          Responds with a list of statistics

+     GET /serverid
+         Returns a unique server ID

      GET /ping
          Responds with 'pong'

 Usage
 -----